alined908/phoodi/README.md

 ## Todo Meetup
 - [ ] Doesnt work if starttime is late (no entries, or categories sucks)
-- [ ] Indicate if user is part of meetup

 ## Todo General
 - [ ] Fix responsiveness for all viewports
-- [ ] Form validation + Validation for time and date
 - [ ] Authenticate JWT automatically after expiration
 - [ ] Authenticate Websocket
 - [ ] Write tests for frontend